AppDaemon/appdaemon/docs/APPGUIDE.rst

     # Since the HASS1 plugin is configured with a namespace of "default"
     state = self.get_state("light.light1", namespace="default")

-In this way it is possible to use a single app to work with multiple namespaces easily and quickly.
+In this way it is possible to use a single App to work with multiple namespaces easily and quickly.

 A Note on Callbacks
 ~~~~~~~~~~~~~~~~~~~

 One important thing to note, when working with namespaces is that callbacks will honor the namespace they were created with.
-So if for instance you create a ``listen_state()`` callback with a namespace of ``default`` then later change the namespace to ``hass1``, that callback will continue to listen to the ``default`` namespace.
+So if for instance, you create a ``listen_state()`` callback with a namespace of ``default`` then later change the namespace to ``hass1``, that callback will continue to listen to the ``default`` namespace.

 For instance: